THEOplayer/documentation/theoads/how-to-guides/create-backdrop-layout.md

 #### Example Template

-Below is a template for the L-Shape layout designed for 1080p resolution:
+Below is a template for the L-Shape layout:

 ![L-Shape Template.png](../assets/img/theoads-backdrop-lshape-template.png)